By Jane Barthelemy.

-I like spicy foods!
-Some of my favorite foods are Pizza, Hot Salsa, Potatoes with Ketchup, Eggplant Parmesan, and Ratatouille.
-Recently I’ve been experimenting with a nightshade-free diet, and guess what?
+I go crazy for spicy foods!
+My favorites are Pizza, Hot Salsa, Potatoes with Ketchup, Eggplant Parmesan, and Ratatouille.
+Recently I’ve been trying a nightshade-free diet, and guess what?
 I feel so much better.
 What’s the real scoop on nightshades?
 Tomatoes, Potatoes, Peppers, Eggplants.
 Are they really part of the Paleo Diet?

 They are part of the Solanaceae family.
 They have become staples of our modern diet, and now Americans consume almost 230 pounds of nightshades per person per year.
 Yet it is interesting to note that nightshades are a very recent addition the human diet.
 In fact, nightshades came from the New World, and these foods were unknown to Europeans, Middle Easterners, Africans or Asians until the “discovery” of America in 1492.
 That is very recent in the time span of human biological evolution.

 According to Dr. Loren Cordain, professor and author of “The Paleo Diet”, nightshade plants contain toxic substances that can interfere with human digestion causing intestinal permeability, or “leaky gut”, and creating an open invitation to many of our modern auto-immune diseases.

 Are Nightshades part of the Paleo Diet?

 Maybe not.
 Anthropologists concur that humans’ genetic roots began in Africa about 200,000 years ago.
 Tomatoes and peppers didn’t grow in geographic areas of the world where humanity originated.
 Therefore they were not part of the human diet during Paleolithic times.
 There are many blurry areas in our modern interpretations of the Paleo Diet.
 Anthropologists define the Paleolithic period or “Stone Age” as a time period from 2.6 million years ago to 10,000 years ago.
 Scientists believe that humanity was probably birthed in Africa, migrating to Europe, Asia, and more recently to the Americas.

 The Verdict is – I don’t know!